Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 ### Color resources

-[palx.jxnblk.com](https://palx.jxnblk.com/) is a very helpful tool for generating a full-spectrum color palette from a single color.
+[Automatic UI color palette generator](https://palx-pwa.pages.dev/) is a very helpful tool for generating a full-spectrum color palette from a single color.
 I mainly use it when I need to quickly generate a range of grays for a UI design.

 [Accessible color matrix](https://toolness.github.io/accessible-color-matrix/) Accessibility is an important part of choosing colors for a website or app design.
 This accessible color matrix tool allows you to check if your color combinations conform to accessibility standards.